Oseledets

 Oseledets (оселедець, /uk/) or chub (чуб /uk/) is a traditional Ukrainian hairstyle that features a long lock of hair sprouting from the top or the front of an otherwise closely shaven head (similar to a modern Mohawk).
 Most commonly it is associated with the Zaporozhian Cossacks.

 History

-The earliest description of a possible oseledet comes from a description of Sviatoslav, prince of the Kievan Rus'.
+The earliest description of a possible oseledets comes from a description of Sviatoslav I (d.
+972), prince of the Kievan Rus'.
 Sviatoslav's appearance has been described very clearly by Leo the Deacon, who himself attended the meeting of Sviatoslav with John I Tzimiskes.
 Following Deacon's memories, Sviatoslav had a bald head and a wispy beard and wore a bushy mustache and a sidelock as a sign of his nobility.

-A closely related haircut, czupryna, was worn by the Wends of early medieval Poland, and later by the Szlachta from the 12th until the 18th century.